luiscb007/onemore-mobile/replit.md

 The platform supports:
 - **Event Discovery & Matching**: Swipe-based interactions, category, distance, keyword, and date-range filtering, with sorting options.
 - **Event Management**: Organizers can create, edit, and cancel events, with support for recurring events, capacity enforcement, and waitlists.
 LocationIQ API provides address autocomplete.
+- **Attendee Management**: Organizers can view attendee lists and remove attendees from their events.
+Removed users are permanently blocked from rejoining the same event through the `removed_attendees` table with unique constraint on (eventId, userId).
+Transaction-safe removal ensures atomic deletion of "going" interaction and insertion of removal record.
 - **Messaging System**: Direct user conversations with real-time unread counts and rate limiting.
 - **User Profiles & Analytics**: Displays user stats, supports account deletion with feedback, and sends email notifications.
 - **Content Safety**: Profanity filtering and HTML sanitization for user-generated content, along with rate limiting on various actions.